Graylog2/graylog2-server/graylog2-web-interface/README.md

 The `yarn start` (or `disable_plugins=true yarn start`) command will run an [Express](http://expressjs.com) web server which is configured to do a full page reload in your browser every time that you save a file.
 This ensures that you will always use the latest version of your code.

+You can start the development server in any other port that you like.
+To do so, use the `--port=<port>` option, e.g. `yarn start --port=8000` will start the development server in port 8000 instead of the default 8080.
+The server will also pick a random port if the port is already taken, so you don't need to worry if another process is already using that port.

 We mainly develop using IntelliJ or WebStorm.
 If you also decide to use them to work in Graylog, enable `React JSX` as Javascript language version to support the JSX language extension.
 This setting was called `JSX harmony` before, and it is available in one or the other form since IntelliJ 14 and WebStorm 9.

 ## Update Javascript dependencies